phagmaier/poker-game-with-ai/README.md

 # poker-game-with-ai:
 ### NOTES/UPDATES:
-Currently the Python version still has a few samll bugs and a couple tweaks need to be made in order to assure that it works as expected.
+Currently the Python version still has a few small bugs and a couple tweaks need to be made in order to assure that it works as expected.
 This should be fixed tomorow.
 The c++ version is mostly finished but most likley buggy and has problems since it has not been tested at all.
 Since it is basically a quick copy of the python code the logic should